MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 | Mutuelle Publique                        | Intériale                                                      | For police, military & interior ministry agents.                             | <www.interiale.fr>                                 |
 | Mutuelle Publique                        | MGP                                                            | For postal/telecom civil servants.                                           | <www.mgp.fr>                                       |

+---

 ## 8. Constraints And Limitations

 The main constraint for this application is the document sharing between instances. \
 AfterWords means to gather all the instances in one place and to do the communication at the end of a procedure the user has to complete.
-However, it could sometime be difficult to contact some instances.
+However, it could sometimes be difficult to contact in some instances.
 They could be only using papers or just not be implemented.

-Another limitation of the application is that he could not have all the instances in its database.
-They are too many of them and some not known.
+Another limitation of the application is that it cannot have all the instances in its database.
+There are too many of them and some are not known.
 That is why users can request the addition of instances within the application.

+---

 ## 9. Appendices